InserirAquiNome/crypto/PGP.md

 My PGP OPSEC is supported on the previous points but I use on offline machine only for PGP keyring.
 For this I need a large size USB stick memory for the Linux Live Distro.
 I will use a 32GB one.

-I also need media devices backup my full PGP keyring and also to export the PGP keyring for the online machine: USB memory sticks and SD cards.
+I also need media devices to backup my full PGP keyring and also to export the PGP keyring for the online machine: USB memory sticks and SD cards.

 On the online machines I will use PGP keyring as mention in [here](https://alexcabal.com/creating-the-perfect-gpg-keypair) and also in [here](https://github.com/InserirAquiNome/articles/blob/master/misc/PGP2.md), as the *laptop keypair*.